esjeon/kwin-forceblur/README.md

 System Requirement
 ------------------

+* Operating System:
+  - (K)Ubuntu 18.10 or newer
+  - Fedora 29 or newer
+  - Arch Linux - kwin 5.14 or newer

 * Make sure you're using "Blur" desktop effect, which can be enabled through System Settings.

 * This script internally calls `xprop` command, which would be already installed on your system.

+* X11 display server (the script does not support wayland applications)

 How to Use